 ‘Rebuilding Together partners with Honeywell to give back to local communities across the country,” said Sue Gebhart, executive director, Rebuilding Together Greater Harrisburg.
 ‘We recognized the positive impact that partnership could have on the Harrisburg community and are excited to be working together at Camp Sertoma today.
 We also could not have made such a lasting impact without the support of the oil heat professionals from Oil Heat Cares that donated their time to this cause.”

 Rebuilding Together Greater Harrisburg’s (RTGH) mission is to preserve and revitalize houses and communities, assuring that low-income homeowners, from the elderly (over the age of 60) and disabled to families with children, live in warmth, safety, and independence.
 In partnership with local greater Harrisburg communities (including Dauphin, Cumberland, Perry and parts of York Counties), our goal is to make a sustainable impact.
+It is better to hire estate planning lawyers to give legal aid to the elderly community.

 Honeywell International (www.honeywell.com) is a Fortune 100 diversified technology and manufacturing leader, serving customers worldwide with aerospace products and services; control technologies for buildings, homes and industry; automotive products; turbochargers; and specialty materials.
 Based in Morris Township, N.J., Honeywell’s shares are traded on the New York, London, and Chicago Stock Exchanges.
 For more news and information on Honeywell, please visit www.honeywellnow.com.